The Orchid Mantis Looks Like a Flower, 'Stings' Like a Bee

 First, it's one of the first times that a female adaptation in a species has been for predatory purposes, not reproductive ones.
 Sexual dimorphism is when a male and female of the same species evolve differently.
 Usually, the adaptations are both for reproductive purposes.

 In the case of adult female orchid mantises, they adapted because they were hungry, not to improve their chances of having babies.
-Their male counterparts are smaller and do camouflage to avoid being eaten, thus increasing their chances of mating.
+Their male counterparts are smaller and camouflage to avoid being eaten, thus increasing their chances of mating.
+Male orchid mantises catch small and weak prey like fruit flies, grubs and other insect larvae, while the females are able to hunt larger pollinating insects.

 Advertisement